mmoaay/Findme/README.md

 # Findme

-There is no Readme yet, but you can star it fisrt~
+There is no Readme yet, but you can star it first~